Nithya-Nelll/TodoList/README.md

 ![Interface Design](https://github.com/Nithya-Nelll/TodoList/blob/master/AppLoopCreativeRailsProject.jpg "Interface Design")

+## Issues

+When we first generated the Ruby on Rails project, we were not able to run the file, because we did not have a database.
+So we looked up how to create a database, and found that the command ```rails db:create``` created a database.

+One of our stretch goals was to assign items to users, so that different users could know which items belonged to them.
+However, we did not get this feature implemented.
+We tried to create an association between users and items, but when we did that we needed to know what user was creating the item.
+We did not want our clients to have to define who the item belonged to before we created them, so this was a problem.
+Our solution would have been to make the user an attribute of the item rather than a separate entity, but we did not have time to implement this fix.

+##Known Bugs

+We do not currently have any known bugs.
+Please contact us if you discover any!

 ## Installation Instructions
 Note: This is a guide on how to run this application in development mode.